Kittilä: Economy

 In the 1980s and 1990s, Kittilä had a tourism boom.
 The village of Lainio became a hotbed for tourism innovation and included the planned construction of glass-roofed cabins for viewing of the aurora and luxury accommodations built around Neitokainen, a Finland-shaped lake.
 The Iriadamant eco-cult made a deal with a tourism company to act as an attraction in exchange for land and provisions.

 The ski resort Levi is situated in the village of Sirkka, Kittilä on Levi Fell (in Finnish "Levitunturi") (elevation 531 metres (1742 feet)).
 The resort hosts a slalom event early each season on the Alpine World Cup circuit and offers both downhill and cross-country skiing to the public, as well as snow shoeing, including to the next nearest fell, Kätkätunturi, located west of Levitunturi.
 Kätkätunturi is 504.6 m high and 7 km long.

 On 5 June 2006, it was announced that a Canadian mining corporation Agnico-Eagle Mines will start a new gold mine in Kittilä.
 Once completed, it will be the biggest gold mine in Europe.
 Experts say that the deposits hold at least three million ounces of gold, by current market price worth 1.8 billion U.S. dollars.
 The mine is expected to produce an average of 150,000 ounces of gold annually for at least 13 years.

 Transportation

 Kittilä Airport is served by Finnair and Norwegian Air.
 TUI Airways also serves the airport from various UK bases as part of their programme of ski flights, as well as Christmas specials and flights in support of the When You Wish Upon A Star children's foundation.
-The Lufthansa group also has flights between Germany and Kittilä.
+The Lufthansa group also has flights between Germany and Kittilä. airBaltic has irregular flights from Latvia.